Brewers vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Bobby Witt Jr. and the Kansas City Royals will take the field against the Milwaukee Brewers and starter Adrian Houser on Saturday.
-First pitch is at 7:10 PM ET at American Family Field.
+Rowdy Tellez and Vinnie Pasquantino will be among the stars on display when the Milwaukee Brewers play the Kansas City Royals on Sunday at 2:10 PM ET, at American Family Field.

 The favored Brewers have -165 moneyline odds against the underdog Royals, who are listed at +140.
-The over/under for the game is set at 9 runs.
+The over/under for the matchup is set at 9.5 runs.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.